Wesley26/wd-react-portfolio/README.md

 ## Purpose of Repo

 This repo is my ReactJS build of my portfolio website.
 On my portfolio website, the end user is able to read about me, browse my portfolio, download my resume, and send an email to my business inbox through a contact form.
 This readme will be updated as I update this front-end ReactJS design.
-This readme was last updated on November 2nd, 2020.
+This readme was last updated on April 10th, 2021.

 ## Content of repo

-# NOTE: Content of repo section will be updated on a future Portfolio update.

 ### node_modules folder:
 - Contains all node package dependencies, is ignored in this repo.